 Advertisers need to stop looking for ways to disrupt young people’s lives.
-(Hint: Young people don’t like it, and they’re not buying it.)
+(Hint: young people today don’t like it, and they’re not buying it.)

 The challenge is one of perception.
-Marketers see modern advertising as coming from a long and hallowed line of “disruptiveness,” going all the way back to French radio.
+Marketers see modern digital advertising as coming from a long and hallowed tradition, going all the way back to the first French radio ads in 1935.
 For them, it’s the same-old strategy, executed with a brand-new delivery platform.

 The only problem is that Gen Zers don't see it that way.
-They view the “disruptions” of advertising as invasions of privacy - not to mention a waste of of their time.
-Which leads to the widespread adoption of technologies like ad-blockers among Gen Z.
+They view the disruptiveness of advertising as an invasion of privacy—not to mention a waste of of their time.
+Which in turn, has lead to the widespread adoption of technologies like ad-blockers among Gen Z.

 The digital natives of Gen Z aren’t waiting around for display or in-stream video ads to load so brands can make their pitch to them.
 Studies like Millward Brown’s AdReaction survey have found that 51 percent of Gen Zers use ad-blocking to stop advertisements dead in their tracks, while another 40 percent “ just stare at the ad until it goes away.”